Should I use Type F or Dexron transmission fluid for a vehicle with TH350 and TH400 transmission? How much fluid does my car need?

 Castrol TRANSMAX DEX/MERC ATF

-Castrol Transmax DEX/MERC automatic transmission fluid is suitable for all Ford models manufactured between 1983 and 1996, as well as older General Motors vehicles.
+Castrol Transmax DEX/MERC automatic transmission fluid is suitable for all Ford models manufactured between 1983 and 1996, as well as older GM vehicles.
 You can also use it in any other vehicle that requires Dexron III.
 This is a good option for those who want to change the fluid without breaking the bank.

 The Castrol 03520C Transmax DEX/MERC fluid has excellent friction durability resulting in smooth transmission efficiency.
 It is designed to protect critical transmission components and extend the life of the transmission.